Have you ever wondered what’s in the Vatican Secret Rooms?

 Today, many visitors to the Vatican Museums are familiar with a similar staircase, designed by Giuseppe Momo in 1932.

-The Cabinet of the Masks another one of the Vatican Secret Rooms and not visitable on a normal entry or tour of the Vatican museums.
+The Cabinet of the Masks, Gabinetto delle Maschere in Italian, is another one of the Vatican Secret Rooms not visitable on a normal entry or tour of the Vatican museums.

 The Room of the Masks, also called the Cabinet of the Masks, is a small square room that's named for the tiny mosaic tiles in the floor, which came from Emperor Hadrian’s Villa at Tivoli.